gistrict9/blog-backend/README.md

 - Mobile ready

 There is no form of role management at this time.
 It uses MySQL as the backend database.

-#### Use
-Create a new core Rails app and then fork this repository.